Palavyr/Palavyr-IFrame-Widget/README.md

 Furthermore, the package is primarily intended to be used as the widget container for the <a href="https://www.palavyr.com">Palavry chat bot service</a>.
 So if you're building a site and would like to integrate Palavyr, you can use this to launch the widget in your customer's website.

 For more information about Palavyr, please visit us at www.palavyr.com

+For those interested in a nice guide to publishing their component demo to github pages, check out [this blog](https://medium.com/dailyjs/building-a-react-component-with-webpack-publish-to-npm-deploy-to-github-guide-6927f60b3220)